 Again, I love copying and pasting as it saves so much time, so let’s go back to the schematic view of the BasicTCPWM project we did in the prior lesson.
 Let’s copy the entire schematic and paste that into our BasicI2C project.

 I want to show you an additional feature of the TCPWM component, so let’s open up the configuration dialog.
 Click on the advanced tab.
 Here you can see more configuration options like the kill and start input, which we’ll talk about in the next lesson, as well as how you can change the polarity of the PWM output.
-In this case, because the LED on the kit is active low, and I want to use larger duty cycles for a brighter LED, cause that just makes sense, I’m going to invert the output of the PWM.
+In this case, because the LED on the kit is active low, and I want to use larger duty cycles for a brighter LED, because that just makes sense, I’m going to invert the output of the PWM.
 Now hit okay.

 Now, let’s add the EZ-I2C component from the catalog.
 Double click it and let’s rename it to EZI2C without the underscore 1.
 You can also see the other configuration settings like the address and data rate.
 Click okay and now on to configuring the pins.